Wyent/TakeMeOutBackend/README.md

 The source code for the frontend can be viewed at: https://github.com/vidsagar/Take-me-out.

 Take-me-out

-Backend for Take Me Out
+-Backend for Take Me Out

 In order to run this backend locally on your computer.
 Please follow the following steps:- Install Nodejs if you haven't already: https://nodejs.org/en/